oomlout/oomlout_oomp_builder/parts/hardware_washer_8_mm/readme.md

-# Hardware Washer 8 Mm
+# Hardware Washer 8 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base